The Everlasting (song)

 "The Everlasting" is the second single to be lifted from the Manic Street Preachers's fifth studio album This Is My Truth Tell Me Yours.
 It was released on 30 November 1998 through Epic, it peaked on number 11 on the UK Singles Chart, breaking their run of consecutive top-ten hits.
 All three members of the band—James Dean Bradfield, Sean Moore and Nicky Wire—share the writing credits.

 Background

 The title, "The Everlasting", was borrowed from a poem by Nicky Wire's brother Patrick Jones, after Wire had spent some time trying to think of a title similar to Blur's "The Universal" or Joy Division's "The Eternal".
 "The Everlasting" has been described as grand, elegiac and in some ways quite profoundly sad.
 The lyric hints at life's diminishing returns as one ages and lose one's idealism.

-Although some strings and an acoustic guitar were used during the recording process, the song leans quite heavily on synthetic instrumentation, including drum loops and simulated strings.
+The song features a combination of live and synthetic instrumentation, including acoustic guitar, electric guitar with a tremolo effect, drum loops and real and simulated strings.

 A shortened edit of the song is also featured on the 2002 compilation Forever Delayed.